The best paintings result from your best photographs – like this one below:

-Ideally, they should have well balanced lighting enabling me to see the features in detail.
+Ideally, they should have well balanced lighting, enabling me to see the features in detail.
 A pose with a three-quarters view often works well.
-Please supply at least one good photograph – more if possible – and to let me know if you’d like them returned.
-Please note, although they’ll be well looked after, I cannot accept responsibility if they get damaged or go missing, so it’s not advisable to send originals.
-Email attachments are a good option.
-If they’re not good enough for use as reference, I’ll let you know.
+Please supply at least one good photograph – more if possible – and email is the best way to send them to me at steve@animalvisual.co.uk.
+If they’re not good enough for use as reference, I’ll let you know, so please don’t send a payment until I’ve seen the photos first.

 Here’s some tips to help you take good ones: